DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### Step 7.3 The DB Role

-Now that we have provided for the installation of the server, letss write similarly a database role.
+Now that we have provided for the installation of the server, let's write similarly a database role.

 #### 7.3.1 Install, configure and start `mySQL`